Modifying PyUltraLight to model scalar dark matter with self-interactions: Introduction

-Typically ULA models, and more generally scalar dark matter models, ignore self-interactions between the particles in favor of considering only their coupling through gravity.
-ULA models that include self-interactions may diverge from those that are gravity-only~\cite{Chavanis2016}.
+ULA models that include self-interactions may diverge from those that are gravity only~\cite{Chavanis2016}.
 If the self-interaction is attractive, as is the case with the QCD axion, virialized dark matter clusters of sufficient mass may collapse into black holes, explode, or oscillate in size.
 Supermassive black holes could be formed by ultralight particles such as ALPs with an attractive self-interaction.
-Meanwhile, the presence of a repulsive self-interaction guarantees the existence of a stable halo configuration~\cite{Chavanis2016}.
+Meanwhile, the presence of a repulsive self-interaction guarantees the existence of a stable halo configuration in the Newtonian limit~\cite{Chavanis2016}.
 This configuration occurs when the repulsive self-interaction and repulsive quantum pressure balance gravity's attractive behavior.
-In the scenario where the scalar dark matter has a repulsive self-interaction, observations from the Bullet Cluster set a limit on the scalar dark matter mass to be on the order of $m = 10^{-2} \mathrm{eV}/\mathrm{c}^2$ which is far too massive to be considered an ultralight axion~\cite{Chavanis2015}.
+In the scenario where the scalar dark matter has a repulsive interaction,~\cite{Chavanis2016,Fan2016} suggest that observations of the bullet cluster sets a limit on the repulsive self-interaction strength.
+This constraint combined with the mass of one of the lightest known dark matter halos, Willman I, we can estimate the mass of the boson to be on the order of $m = 10^{-2}~\mathrm{eV}/\mathrm{c}^2$ which is too massive to fall into the category of ultralight dark matter~\cite{Chavanis2016}.

 To better quantitatively understand the effects of self-interactions on ULA models, we introduce \textsc{PySiUltraLight}, a modified version of \textsc{PyUltraLight} which simulates the dynamics of axion fields~\cite{Edwards2018}, which solves the Schrödinger-Poisson equations.
-Our code modifies the original by including self-interactions.
+Our code upgrades the original by including the self-interaction term which accounts for additional physics.
 We validate the code by verifying the analytic predictions made in~\cite{Chavanis2016}.
-In particular, we confirm the existence of a maximum soliton mass, the oscillation behavior of solitons, and the conditions under which exploding solitons will occur given attractive self-interactions.
-We also explore the behavior of solitons in binary collisions and in orbits around a central potential when there are attractive self-interactions.
+In particular, we confirm the oscillation behavior of solitons, the conditions under which exploding solitons will occur, and the existence of a maximum soliton mass given attractive self-interactions.
+Our code is also capable of including repulsive self-interactions.
+We explore the behavior of solitons in binary collisions and in orbits around a central potential when there are attractive or repulsive self-interactions.